FriendsOfSymfony/FOSHttpCache/doc/litespeed-configuration.rst

 * OpenLiteSpeed (OLS) - the open source product with less features
 * LiteSpeed Web Server (LSWS) - the enterprise version with more features and professional support

-The caching module implementations are different and thus have to be configured differently but they support the same set of features (except for OLS not supporting Edge Side Includes (ESI)).
+The caching module implementations are different and thus have to be configured differently.
+Currently, OLS does support cache tagging and cache tag invalidation and LSWS does not.
+However, LSWS supports ESI whereas OLS does not.

 So before you start configuring the server, make sure you know which version of LiteSpeed you are using.